This site is not optimized for Internet Explorer 8 (or older).

 University of Pennsylvania, Thoracic Aortic Surgery Fellowship July/August/September 2006

-Virginia Commonwealth University, Professor of Surgery,Director of Thoracic Aortic Surgery until 2014
+Virginia Commonwealth University, Professor of Surgery,Director of Thoracic Aortic Surgery 2006 to 2014

-Lenox Hill Hospital, Northwell Health System, Director of Aortic Surgery - current
+Lenox Hill Hospital, Northwell Health System, Director of Aortic Surgery - 2014 to current

 Endovascular and Vascular Surgery